Lebanese Basketball League: History

-In 1998, Beirut hosted the Arab Club Championship.
-Hekmeh won, the first ever basketball trophy for Lebanon.
+In 1998, Sporting Club (Al Riyadi) finished third in the FIBA Asia Champions Cup, that same year Beirut hosted the Arab Club Championship where Sagesse won, it was the first ever Arab basketball trophy for Lebanon.

-In 1999, Beirut hosted the Arab Club Championship again.
-Hekmeh repeated as champions.
+In 1999, Beirut hosted the Arab Club Championship, Hekmeh were crowned champions again, in addition to being the first Lebanese and first Arab team to win the Asian cup.

-Al Riyadi has its greatest success in the Arab Club Championship during the 2000s.
-They won the title in 2005, 2006, 2007, 2009, and 2010.
-In 2009, they defeated their fellow Lebanese team Hekmeh in the final, the first time two Lebanese teams met in the final.
-The 2009 tournament was held in Beirut.
+The 1999 season was inaugurated by a huge event that included an exhibition game between Lebanese All-stars (represented by the top four teams Sagesse, Riyadi, Tadamon, and Rosaire) and the Harlem Globetrotters.

 Overview

 The league is the first division in Lebanese basketball.
 The team that finishes last each season is relegated to the Second Division, while the Second Division's top four teams compete in a play-off system.
 The team that wins is promoted for the next season.

 Competition

 There are 12 teams in the league.
 They play a round-robin format; each team plays all other teams once home and once away.
 At the end of the regular season, the top eight teams enter the playoffs and play a best of 5 series in the quarterfinals.
-The winners of the quarterfinals advance to the best of seven series in the semifinals.
+The winners of the quarterfinals advance to the best of 5 series in the semifinals.
 The two teams that advance play a best of seven series in the final, and the winner is the league champion.